Imagine getting two cute, adorable puppies from the same litter and bringing them home to be a part of your family.

 This time is the age when puppies can start to leave their mother.

-During this crucial time, littermates possess a deep bond to each other, recognizing each other by scent.
+During this crucial time, littermates possess a deep bond with each other, recognizing each other by scent.

 When puppies share this strong bond, it discourages them from interacting with their human family.